Emittance Mapping in rf Guns: Methods and Definitions

 \subsection{Normalized Transverse Emittance}

 The transverse emittance of a bunch is defined as the area of the ellipse in the momentum phase space that the bunch occupies.
-The emittance can be calculated using a statistical approach.
+The emittance can be calculated using a statistical root mean square (RMS) approach.
 If the bunch is assumed radially uniform, the \(\varepsilon_x\) and \(\varepsilon_y\) emittances are identical, only the \(\varepsilon_x\) needs to be calculated.
 The statistical definition of \(\varepsilon_x\) is shown in Eq.\ref{eq:1} and was used to calculate all emittances that follow.

 The particle locations, $x$, as well as the normalized transverse momentum, $x’$, are required to calculate the emittance.
 These values were computed in GPT and exported for calculation separately instead of using GPT’s built-in emittance calculation routines.
+GPT calculates normalized transverse emittance in the velocity space using only $\beta_x$ \cite{gpt}.
+Instead the normalized transverse emittance was calculated using Eqs.\ref{eq:2}-\ref{eq:6}.
 It was calculated as

 To normalize the \(\varepsilon_x\) it was scaled by \(\beta_z\) and \(\gamma\) as shown in Eq.\ref{eq:6}.
-This was done to insure equitable comparison regardless of the energy of the bunch with other injectors and field strengths.
+This was done to ensure equitable comparison regardless of the energy of the bunch resulting from other injectors or field strengths.